iulia-codes/notes/_posts/2017-01-25-closures-for-dummies.md

 ---
-title: "Closure for dummies - a complete guide to understanding closured in Javascript"
+title: "Closure for dummies - a complete guide to understanding closures in Javascript"
 read_time: true
 categories:
   - guides